mharrisb1/ssfw/README.md

 ## Patterns

-Any valid [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>) pattern can be used for filtering events.
-If a file event is detected that matches the given patter, then a command will be ran.
+Any valid [glob](https://docs.rs/globset/latest/globset/#syntax) pattern can be used for filtering events.
+If a file event is detected that matches the given patter, then the command will be ran.

 ## Variables